metablaster/WindowsFirewallRuleset/README.md

     Note that you will also need to re-import your exported GPO rules if you had them.

-## Export/Import rules
+## Export\Import rules

 If you want to export rules from GPO there are 2 methods available:

-1. Export in local group policy by clicking on `Export Policy...` menu, after right clicking on node:\
+1. Export in local group policy by clicking on `Export Policy...` menu, after right click on node:\
 `Windows Defender Firewall with Advanced Security - Local Group Policy Object`

 2. To export using PowerShell run `Scripts\ExportFirewall.ps1` which is much slower process but